lakshmi-intechcode/jng_instr_folder/week5/04_05_css_grids_blackjack_connect4/README.md

 * Grids never used to exist before because there weren't many different screen sizes
 * Instead we used "media queries" This leads to very hard to read code in your stylesheet and your HTML
 * The grid system is used to organize your code while allowing you to easily build a responsive site
+* It does this by formatting the page into "rows" with "12 columns" each
+* We can then specify things like
+	* On a computer screen I want my profile picture to be 3 columns wide (of the screen size)
+	* But on a phone screen I want my profile picture to be 12 columns wide (of the screen size)

-##### Part 6 - Foundation CSS
+##### Part 8 - Materialize CSS

-* As you may have already heard my favorite CSS Grid Framework is Foundation CSS
-* It is Semantic, Clean, very easy to use, constantly growing, and has great documentation.
+* It is clean, very easy to use, constantly growing, and has great documentation.
+* This is a framework that comes with many built out classes that will can just apply to our html elements
-* Let's take a look at their [documentation](http://foundation.zurb.com/sites/docs/v/5.5.3/css.html)
+* Let's take a look at their [documentation](http://materializecss.com/)
-* They even offer customizable [Foundation Templates](http://foundation.zurb.com/templates.html)
+* Visit the `CSS` tab on the left and then view their documentation for the `grid`